anjolaolubusi/Knight-Tour-Warnsdorff/README.md

 ## Acknowledgments
 * Warnsdorff for his Warnsdorff's algorithm.
-* Arnd Roth for his proposition his improvements to the Warnsdorff's algorithm
+* Arnd Roth for his improvements to the Warnsdorff's algorithm